 Almost a full year after moving from Ireland to New York I feel like I’ve finally gotten my head around living in this crazy city.
+I was originally looking at innisfil alcona real estate but when I got offered a job in New York, I knew I wanted to move here.
 My time is almost up here (we won’t talk about that yet) but I wanted to answer the questions I’m most commonly asked and share some tips on moving and getting set up here as I’ve experienced it.

 Where to live:

 New York is a huge place with lots of boroughs and neighbourhoods to choose from.
 As a starting point, I would use your work address (if you have one) to help you decide what area to live in – you really don’t want to be living somewhere that is too far from where you will be spending most of your days!

 I lived in Astoria in Queens for 8 months of my year here as well as on my J1 and I would definitely recommend it.There are 4 trains that go out there (the N & Q on one line and the M & R on another).
 There are lots of lovely restaurants, bars and shops, the rent is reasonable (for about 800 or 900 you could get something nice) and it’s about 15 minutes to midtown.

 Sunnyside & Woodside in Queens are great areas too – very popular with Irish people and not too far from the city on the 7 train.